-Term Definition Source Social and Environmental Impact Assessment (SEIA) An analysis and planning process to be carried out prior to new plantings or operations.
+Term Definition Source Social and Environmental Impact Assessment (SEIA) A SEIA is an analysis and planning process to be carried out prior to new plantings or operations.
 This process incorporates relevant environmental and social data, as well as stakeholder consultations, in order to identify potential impacts (both direct and indirect) and to determine whether these impacts can be satisfactorily addressed, in which case the proponent also defines specific actions to minimise and mitigate potential negative impacts.
 P&C Review 2018 Stakeholders An individual or group with a legitimate and/or demonstrable interest in, or who is directly affected by, the activities of an organisation and the consequences of those activities.
 P&C 2013 Steep terrain Areas above 25 degrees or based on a National Interpretation (NI) process.
-P&C 2013 Annex 2 Guidance NI Trafficked labour Trafficked labour is a form of exploitation that results from the recruitment, transport, transfer, harbouring, and receipt of individuals to perform labour or services through the use of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits.
+P&C 2013 Annex 2 Guidance NI Trafficked labour Trafficked labour is a form of exploitation that results from the recruitment, transport, transfer, harbouring, and receipt of individuals to perform labour or services through the use of threat or use of force or other forms of coercion, of abduction, fraud, deception, abuse of power, a position of vulnerability or the giving or receiving of payments or benefits.
 The UN Palermo Protocols to Prevent, Suppress and Punish Trafficking in Persons.
 Transmigrant A person who migrates from one part of the country to another with a view to being employed otherwise than on his own account.
 P&C 2013 Undue influence The exertion by a third party of any kind of control such that a person signs a contract or other agreement which, absent the influence of the third party, he would not have signed.
-P&C 2013 Unit of certification The unit of certification shall be the mill and its supply base and shall include both directly managed land (and estates) and Scheme Smallholders and outgrowers, where estates have been legally established with proportions of lands allocated to each.
-RSPO Certification Systems 2017
+P&C 2013

-Term Definition Source Voluntary isolation Indigenous peoples in voluntary isolation are indigenous peoples or segments of indigenous peoples who do not maintain sustained contacts with the majority non-indigenous population, and who generally reject any type of contact with persons not part of their own people.
-They may also be peoples or segments of peoples previously contacted and who, after intermittent contact with the nonindigenous societies, have returned to a situation of isolation and break the relations of contact that they may have had with those societies.
+Term Definition Source Unit of certification The unit of certification shall be the mill and its supply base and shall include both directly managed land (and estates) and Scheme Smallholders and outgrowers, where estates have been legally established with proportions of lands allocated to each.
+RSPO Certification Systems 2017 Voluntary isolation Indigenous Peoples in voluntary isolation are Indigenous Peoples or segments of Indigenous Peoples who do not maintain sustained contacts with the majority non-indigenous population, and who generally reject any type of contact with persons not part of their own people.
+They may also be peoples or segments of peoples previously contacted and who, after intermittent contact with the non- indigenous societies, have returned to a situation of isolation and break the relations of contact that they may have had with those societies.
 In line with the principle of FPIC, RSPO prohibits oil palm expansion in these peoples' territories.
-Inter-American Commission on Human Rights, Indigenous Peoples in Voluntary Isolation and Initial Contact in the Americas, 2013 Vulnerable groups Any group or sector of society that is at higher risk or being subjected to social exclusion, discriminatory practices, violence, natural or environmental disaster, or economic hardship than other groups, such as indigenous peoples, ethnic minorities, migrants, disabled people, the homeless, isolated elderly people, women and children.
+Inter-Americanas, 2013 Vulnerable groups Any group or sector of society that is at higher risk of being subjected to social exclusion, discriminatory practices, violence, natural or environmental disaster, or economic hardship than other groups, such as Indigenous Peoples, ethnic minorities, migrants, disabled people, the homeless, isolated elderly people, women and children.
 P&C Review 2018 Water security The capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water for sustaining livelihoods, human well-being, and socio-economic development; for ensuring protection against water-borne pollution and water-related disasters; and for preserving ecosystems in a climate of peace and political stability.
 UN Water, Water Security Infographic